crypto2011/IDR/README.md

 to IDR home directory.
 Message "Cannot Initialize Disasm" means that file dis.dll is absent.

 !!!
-Knowledge bases for various Delphi versions can be found here.
+Knowledge bases for various Delphi versions can be found here (look at files kb*.7z and syskb*.bin).

 TntControls can be found at https://github.com/rofl0r/TntUnicode